-On February 15, 2024, the Company entered into an underwriting agreement (the 2024 Underwriting Agreement) with Titan Partners Group LLC, a division of American Capital Partners, LLC (Titan), with respect to the issuance and sale 9,090,910 shares of its common stock at a price of \$1.10 per share in a firm commitment underwritten offering (the 2024 Offering) by the Company.
-Upon the closing of the 2024 Offering, the Company received aggregate proceeds of approximately \$10,000,000, before deducting underwriting discounts and commissions and other offering expenses.
+On February 15, 2024, the Company entered into an underwriting agreement (the "2024 Underwriting Agreement") with Titan, with respect to the issuance and sale 9,090,910 shares of its common stock at a price of \$1.10 per share in a firm commitment underwritten offering (the "February 2024 Offering") by the Company.
+Upon the closing of the February 2024 Offering, the Company received aggregate proceeds of approximately \$10,000,000, before deducting underwriting discounts and commissions and other offering expenses.